FluxNotes/flux/README.md

-# Flux Notes Prototype
+# Flux Notes&trade; Prototype

 ## Features
 This prototype is designed to demonstrate the concept of a clinician entering or dictating a clinical note that includes structured data embedded within it.
 A patient summary is shown for reference during the authoring of new clinical notes and provide incentive to identifying structured data during note authoring and review.
 The clinican can leverage templates for note creation.
-When authoring a note and within a structured field, Flux Notes displays a simple "point-of-sale" inspired "form" for choosing values that are part of the current structured field.
+When authoring a note and within a structured field, Flux Notes&trade; displays a simple "point-of-sale" inspired "form" for choosing values that are part of the current structured field.

 In addition, a no-patient version of the above concept has been created for situations where EHR integration is not possible and to facilitate use at hospitals without requiring installation.
 In no-patient mode, the clinican choosing the type of data being authored and then uses the point-of-sale form from above to author the content which produces the equivalent structured field text that can be pasted into their EHR's note entry area as part of authoring a clinical note.